ruinaz90/Coding-Challenges/README.md

 Over 300 challenges completed.

 ## Optimizations
-I'm always learning different ways to solve each problem to make them more efficient and more readable.
+I'm always learning different ways to solve each problem to make them more efficient and readable.
 I will often go back to refactor and optimize my code.

 ## Lessons Learned
 There is always something new to learn or ways to improve some code.
 You may not always know the answer.
 You can look at the solutions and understand how they work.